One of the zippiest little Fords of all time will return to the U.S. market.

 It’s the Fiesta.

-Here at BrandlandUSA we are full of sappy sentimentalism for any old American product that was fun, but is gone.
-But we realize that the folks at Ford didn’t bring back just to please us.
-If that were the case, Ford would be bringing back the Country Squire, Galaxie 500 and Model T.
+The folks at Ford didn’t bring it back to please America.
+If that were the case, Ford would be bringing back the Country Squire, Galaxie 500 and Model A.

-No, the Fiesta thing is different altogether.
+No, the Fiesta is different altogether.
 Almost all Americans have forgotten the Fiesta.
-It has been decades since the car was sold here, and even when it was around, it wasn’t that well known.
+It has been decades since the car was sold here, and even when it was around, it wasn’t well known.
 The only reason why the name will have some punch is because in the decades since the Fiesta disappeared, wave after wave of immigrants have come to the U.S. And the Ford they know is not the Ford we know.
-They have seen alot more Fiestas than us; indeed Ford is not so much an American brand as an international one that has a different identity in every market, even as the Ford brand has common characteristics.
+They have seen many Fiestas; indeed Ford is not so much an American brand as an international one that has a different identity in every market, even as the Ford brand has common characteristics.

-Our Ford is all about Torino, Fairmont, Futura, Maverick (good gosh what a weird car!), LTD and Tempo.
+U.S. Ford is all about Torino, Fairmont, Futura, Bronco, Maverick (good gosh what a weird car!), LTD and Taurus.
 The overseas Ford is all about Mondeo, Cortina and Fiesta.
 Yet some old American names survive overseas.
 For instance, the LTD, Falcon and Fairlane, three historic Ford models of the U.S., survive in Australia.

 In Europe, the new Fiesta will be built at Ford’s Valencia manufacturing facility in Spain beginning in early 2009 alongside the Cologne manufacturing plant, which starts production in fall 2008.